House of Mystery: The house

 The House of Mystery possesses sentience, along with mystic powers.
 It has possessed someone before and merged with the House of Secrets briefly.
-This ties into the constantly shifting appearance of the House of Mystery.
-It was torn down in the metafictional The House of Mystery #321, but its existence was restored during the Crisis.
+It was destroyed in The House of Mystery #321 before being restored during Crisis on Infinite Earths.

 Batman entered the house in The Brave and the Bold #93, tripped on a floorboard, and would have been shot had his pursuer's gun not jammed.
 He never actually met Cain, who instead narrates a story about him occurring in Scotland, which climaxes in a castle he describes as "a house of mystery" rather than "the House of Mystery".
-Superman teamed with Cain against Mister Mxyzptlk, who was attempting to take over the House, in DC Comics Presents #53.
+Superman teamed with Cain against Mxyzptlk, who was attempting to take over the House, in DC Comics Presents #53.

 The House of Mystery appears mainly in various Vertigo titles, especially those tied into Neil Gaiman's Sandman; it has appeared briefly in Resurrection Man.
 Something called the House of Mystery appeared in 52 #18, where it seems to have been used for some time as a base for a team of detectives called the Croatoan Society, which counts both Detective Chimp and Ralph Dibny among its members.
 It is unclear if the Croatoan's House of Mystery is meant to be the same as the original House of Mystery, a post-Infinite Crisis version of the original House of Mystery, or simply a different location with the same name.
-Cain's name appeared on this house's mailbox, implying some sort of connection to the original House.
+Cain's name appeared on this house's mailbox, implying a connection to the original House.